 o Provide support and reassurance

 If you would like to have a chaperone present during any of these examinations or procedures please ask and one will be provided.

 You have the right to see your medical records and information held about you.
 Please contact the Practice for further information.

-The ICO has published a new Model Publication Scheme that all public authorities are required to adopt.
+The Information Commissioners Office has published a new Model Publication Scheme that all public authorities are required to adopt.
 We undertake to support relevant public bodies in meeting these obligations.

 The practice has a number of policies and procedures in relation to the safeguarding of adults, children and young people.
 These are necessary to ensure that we take all reasonable steps to ensure the safety of our patients and the people that they may come into contact with.
 These policies are required by law and are fully compliant with the local authority’s multi-agency safeguarding framework.

 All staff receive training in safeguarding appropriate to their role within the practice.